Tuukkaani/Tuukkaani/README.md

 - 🎮 On my freetime you can find me ricing my linux installs, programming, playing and making games.

-- 📚 Currently learning C++, SFML and React Native.
+- 📚 Currently learning C++, OpenGL and React Native.

 - 🎙 What's the difference between a bass player and a hardwood floor? <em>The floor can support a family.</em>